 You won't have to swim very far as you'll be close to the boat.
 You won't need to leave the surface either.
 So being an expert snorkeler freediver is not necessary.
 However, you do need to have tried snorkeling before and be happy that you can clear your snorkel without lifting your head out of the water.
 So in preparation get down the beach or swimming pool with your snorkel and mask!

-The boat we are chartering is Atlantic Blue, an offshore sport-fishing vessel.
+The boats we charter are all certified offshore sport-fishing & diving vessels.
+Atlantic Blue is our primary vessel.
 It is absolutely the craft for what we're going to do and where we are going.
 Not only that, it comes with a skipper, Andy, who has 20 years experience of taking people to the Celtic Deep and bringing them back again smiling.
-We will be using his vast experience to lure the sharks close to the boat but we won’t be catching anything.
+We will be using his vast experience to lure the sharks close to the boat.. but ofcourse there's no hooks involved!

 Before going any further it is important to reiterate that an offshore trip like this is definitely more of an undertaking than your average nearshore boat trip.
 Below are a few considerations that you should think about before taking this on.
 We are a long way from land, all day and we don't want anyone coming under false pretenses and not being prepared.
 So here goes; a bullet list of woe or wow depending on your idea of a good time!:

 It might be a bit bumpy: Although this is very much a weather dependent trip it can still get rough out there.
 Optimum conditions for us will be calm seas with a slight breeze however we will go out in a little more than that.
 Even in calm to moderate conditions the boat will move around a bit.
 There will be chumming involved too, that means there will be the delightful aroma of mashed up fish on board!
 So yep, if you know you get sea sick it is likely you will on this trip!
 Definitely plan on taking some tablets.